Counting thin subgraphs via packings faster than meet-in-the-middle time: The linear system

 In particular, since $A,B,C\in\binom{U}{q}$ are pairwise disjoint if and only if $|A\oplus B\oplus C|=3q$, we observe that $\Delta(f,g,h)=x_{3q}$.
 Thus, it suffices to solve for the indeterminate $x_{3q}$ to recover \eqref{eq:main}.
 We proceed to formulate a linear system towards this end.
 The system is based on two families of equations.
+The first family will contribute $d$ equations, and the second family will contribute $e-d$ equations.